neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/naming-things.md

 ## Classes & interfaces

-When it comes to classes, we are also trying not to repeat information, that is contained in the namespace.
+When it comes to classes, we are also trying not to repeat information that is contained in the namespace.
 This is true in almost all cases.
-Some exceptions are classes that are placed in some namespace, but mainly used from other namespace, where their name could be ambiguous.
+Some exceptions are classes that are placed in a namespace, but mainly used from another one, where their name could be ambiguous.
 An extra example could `Orders` module (in namespace `Orders`), where could be a service.
 This service will be called `OrderService` even the information about "Ordering" is also in the namespace.
 Otherwise we would end up with class called `Service`, which would be useless from other modules perspective.

 We are separating contracts / interfaces for reading and writing.
 In most cases, a component that needs to read some data doesn't need to write them.
 For these scenarios we are heavily using name-patterns `***Provider`, which contains methods for reading data, and `***Collection` / `***Repository` which inherits provider contract and addes methods for chaning state.

 ## Member names

+We don't much rules here.
+A common advise is to be as descriptive as possible, but don't go with too much detail, and don't bring up much implementation detail, where it is not necessary.

+### Find / Get / TryGet

+One of rules we use is method naming based on whether it can return null or not.
+When it comes to getting object from a component we always prefix method based on behavior for cases where response can't be provided.

+We use a lot standard .NET pattern for try-getting a value.
+Such method returns boolean and has an extra out parameter for a result.
+Beside these, we offen offer a method which returns null when a result can't be provided.
+Such methods have always name prefix with Find.
+When a developer calls such method he/she must always check a result for a null value.
+When a method name starts with Get, it always returns a value or throws a exception, so developer doesn't have to check for nulls.
+This also brings an exception standartization for methods, because a developer doesn't have to think about which exception to throw.